 2. Walk to Hickman Bridge

-One of the nicest (and one of the easiest) Capitol Reef National Park hikes, the Hickman Bridge Trail is a short path leading to a massive rock arch, a huge 133-foot-long (40-meter) curve of stone backed by sheer rock cliffs.
+One of the nicest (and one of the easiest) Capitol Reef National Park hikes, the Hickman Bridge Trail is a short path leading to a massive rock arch, a huge 133-foot-long curve of stone backed by sheer rock cliffs.

 A great introduction to the park’s geology and charm, this pleasant desert walk is one of the top things to do at Capitol Reef National Park.

-3. Cruise the Capitol Reef Scenic Drive
+3. Explore the Capitol Reef Scenic Drive

-Starting at the Capitol Reef visitor center in Fruita, the 13-mile (21-kilometer) roundtrip Scenic Drive runs southward to Grand Wash and Capitol Gorge.
+Starting at the Capitol Reef visitor center in Fruita, the 13-mile roundtrip Scenic Drive runs southward to Grand Wash and Capitol Gorge.

 The road winds through the west side of the Waterpocket Fold, into dramatic desert landscapes and past several pullouts and trailheads.